 One thing that gets me through a stifling cold winter in Melbourne is the technique known as layering.

-When I pack for a big journey, I always pack some neutral-coloured singlets, long-sleeved tops and stockings.
+When I pack for a big journey, I always pack neutral-colored singlets, long-sleeved tops, and stockings.

 Not only do they keep me warm, but I can wear some of these items on their own if temperatures dart high into more liveable digits.
-Plus, these items are light in weight and barely take up valuable suitcase room.
+These items are light in weight and barely take up valuable suitcase room.

 Umbrella and rain jacket